OISF/suricata/doc/userguide/capture-hardware/netmap.rst

 When NETMAP is installed, add ``--enable-netmap`` to the configure line.
-If the includes are not added to a standard location, the location can be specified on the Suricata configure commandline.
+If the includes are not added to a standard location, the location can be specified when configuring Suricata.

 Example::